0ortmann/Seminar-Kontext-Adaptierte-Systeme/README.md

 Repo is for my presentation slides + text

 **Note**: Theme (University exclusive) is not included, so the latex build will fail if you do not change the theme.
+Furthermore, the images for UHH logo are not included.